Orion-AI-Lab/ThinkingEarth_Hackathon_BiDS25/track2/README.md

 We provide the setup of a docker image that can be used to develop and work on the hackathon task.

 ## Local install of the makani library
 We will load the SFNO from the open-source [makani](https://github.com/NVIDIA/makani) codebase.
 Please install the codebasse in editable mode in your loaded docker image.
-Please make sure you install the version XXX as the newest version will have issues with some dependencies.
+Please make sure you install the version v0.1.1, as the newest version will have issues with the provided checkpoint.

 ```bash
 git clone git@github.com:NVIDIA/makani.git